Dr Sally Palmer

-Sally is interested in the development of healthy peer relationships and social emotional wellbeing in schools.
-She researches how children think and behave during social interactions with their peer group in school (e.g., Mulvey, Palmer & Abrams, 2016, Child Development; Palmer et al., 2017, JCASP; Palmer, Rutland & Cameron, 2015, BJDP).
+Sally is broadly interested in the development of healthy peer relationships and social emotional wellbeing in schools.
+Using a range of methods (e.g., experimental questionnaires, reasoning data, and semi-structured interviews), she researches how children think and behave during social interactions with their peer group in school.

-Sally is particularly interested in how children react to, and reason about, incidents of bullying and social exclusion (being left out of the peer group), and specialises in contexts of intergroup bullying (e.g., bullying that occurs due to a social group membership, such as ethnicity, nationality, or disability).
-She examines how a developing understanding of group processes, such as group identity, group-loyalty, group norms and stereotypes, influences how children and adolescents think about intergroup contexts (see Palmer & Abbott, 2018, for a review).
+Sally is particularly interested in how children react to, and reason about, incidents of bullying and social exclusion (being left out of the peer group) in school.
+She specialises in contexts of intergroup bullying (e.g., bullying that occurs due to a social group membership, such as ethnicity, nationality, or disability) and developmental differences.
+She examines how an understanding of group processes, such as group identity, group-loyalty, group norms and stereotypes, influences how children and adolescents think about intergroup contexts (for reviews, see Palmer, Mulvey & Rutland, 2021; Palmer & Abbott, 2018).